Frequently Asked Questions

 When there is a new IFT, how do I make the change?

-What is the general length of time in a certain fund(s) before switching to another fund(s)?
+What is the typical length of time you remain in a certain fund or group of funds before switching?

-Can you explain in detail the New Interfund Transfer Rule?
+Can you explain the Interfund Transfer rule?

 Market Timing: